-This report describes the motivation, background information, algorithms related to our project, experiments done and applications/games developed by our group when participating in the final year project.
+This report describes the motivation, background information, experiments done and problems encountered by our group when participating in the final year project.
 The objective of our project is to use camera phone as an innovative input method for different applications on Symbian.

 Firstly, we will introduce the idea of our final year project - using motion tracking as an innovative input method.
-Following is the introduction of Symbian OS, the major operating system used in mobile phone nowadays, which focus on image manipulations in Symbian phone.
+Following is the introduction of Symbian OS, the major operating system used in mobile phone nowadays, in the aspects of highlighted feature on how image manipulations can be done in Symbian phone.
 Next we will talk about the two testing platforms on PC and Symbian that we have developed.
 After that, we will discuss the common algorithms used in motion tracking and our proposed algorithms.
-These motion tracking algorithms will play an important role in our project.
-After that, feature selection algorithms will be discussed.
+These motion tracking algorithms would play an important role in our project.

 Since we aim to develop a real-time motion tracking application on the mobile phone, both the speed and precision of algorithms are very important.
-The report will include experimental results that we have done to evaluate the performance of different algorithms.
+The report will include the experimental results that we have done to evaluate the performance of different algorithms.
 Moreover, we performed investigations and experiments to find all possible ways so as to improve the accuracy and speed of the motion tracking.

-Then we will describe the applications and games that we have developed and discuss what other possible applications can be developed using our motion tracking algorithm.
+Finally, we will describe the application that we have made and discuss what other possible applications can be developed using our motion tracking algorithm.